 - The KA3525A is a monolithic IC chip that incorporates the control circuitry used for pulse width modulation.

-- During the PWM process, the control circuit inside the chip generates variable width pulses against the amplitude of the input analog signal.
+- During the PWM process, the control circuit inside the chip generates variable-width pulses against the amplitude of the input analog signal.

-- The term duty cycle is associated with this PWM that is defined as the proportion of ON time of the entire input signal.
+- The term duty cycle is associated with this PWM which is defined as the proportion of ON time of the entire input signal.
 If the signal remains 10% ON and 90% OFF, then the duty cycle tends to be 10%.
 If the signal remains 50% OFF and 50% ON, then the duty cycle is said to be 50%.

-- This is a 16 pin chip that requires a supply voltage of around 40V and features a reference output current of around 50mA.
+- This is a 16-pin chip that requires a supply voltage of around 40V and features a reference output current of around 50mA.